Neural-Systems-at-UIO/QUINT_webtools/docs/QUINTintro_new.rst

 **What is the QUINT online workflow?**
 ======================================

 The QUINT online workflow supports the analysis of 2D rodent brain microscopy data, allowing brain-wide mapping and regional quantification using a reference brain atlas.
 The workflow is used to quantify cells and establish maps of cell distribution, receptor densities, connectivity patterns or pathological protein accumulation in the brain.
+It combines the use of a series of web-applications integrated in an online platform, accessible through EBRAINS.

 .. image:: images/QUINT_withexample.png